Paula Pareto: Judo

-She won the bronze medal at 2008 Summer Olympics in one of the most dramatic matches of the whole tournament.
-She stood against Pak Ok-Song from North Korea.
-The Korean judoka was active the whole match and got a koka in the middle of the match for activity.
-Drama came in the last 10 seconds when Pak began a technique, but Paula made use of it for her technique, which was a counter to the Korean's move.
+Pareto won the bronze medal at the 2008 Summer Olympics in one of the most dramatic matches of the tournament.
+She stood against Pak Ok-song from North Korea, Pak was active the whole match and earned a koka for her activity.
+The drama unfolded in the last 10 seconds when Pak initiated a technique, but Pareto countered with her own move, a Kuchiki taoshi.
 Problems arose when the jury counted the technique for Pak, perhaps because she began to move first.
-In the end, Pak celebrated the medal, and Paula cried, but her trainer Carlos Denegri lodged an objection, so the jury checked the video.
-Finally, they agreed that it was Pareto who made the technique (Kuchiki-taoshi), and so she took the medal.
+In the end, Pak celebrated the medal, and Pareto cried, but her trainer Carlos Denegri lodged an objection, so the jury checked the video.
+Finally, they agreed that it was Pareto who made the technique (Kuchiki taoshi), and so she took the medal.

-She is also very successful in continental games and championships like Pan American Games.
+Pareto is also very successful in continental games and championships like Pan American Games.